sparticle999/SpaceCompany/README.md

 - Made resource numbers scroll up instead of jumping to the current value.

 v0.0.5
-- Added content to Space tab
+- Added Space Tab
 - Added chemical plants that produce rocket fuel
 - Added rocket that uses rocket fuel to launch into space

 v0.0.4
 - Balanced Game More (to not take 2 minutes to complete)
 - Fixed Wood/sec not counting charcoal use bug
 - Made all resource gatherers increase in cost as you buy them